(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

-Before you can begin to determine which activities get a green light, it is important to have an initial idea of what it costs to keep kids involved in the basics.
+Before you can begin to determine which activities get a green light, it's important to have an initial idea of what it costs to keep kids involved in the basics.

-In addition to public-school fees that are typically paid through taxes, families can expect to incur an average expense of school-related costs ranging anywhere between $600-$1500 per child, depending on if they are elementary, middle, or high school age according to the 2017 Huntington Bank Backpack Index.
+In addition to public-school fees typically paid through taxes, families can expect to incur an average expense of school-related costs ranging anywhere between $600-$1500 per child, depending on if they’re elementary, middle, or high school age according to the 2017 Huntington Bank Backpack Index.

 But what happens when kids and teens start to tack on activities outside of school?

 Depending on the activity, the cost could range from a few hundred dollars more per year to up to 10% of a family’s income, which is the amount some families report to spend on travel and club sports.